 Today, according to Joshua Project and Operation World, there remain more than 200 people groups unreached by the gospel in Indonesia.

-- Passing on a mission vision to the nominal Christian population, particularly among university and theological students.
+- Evangelizing, discipling and passing on a mission vision to the nominal Christian population, particularly among university and theological students.

 - Equipping future church leaders with a mission-centered theology and a heart for Indonesia’s unreached peoples.